stratux/stratux-setup/README.md

 A: For most, the official stratux image is what you should use.
-With that said, the setup script does offer the ability to use stratux on many other boards that run Linux with a fairly straightforward approach to adding support for Linux boards beyond RPi2s or RPi3s.
+With that said, the setup script does offer the ability to use stratux on many other boards that run Linux with a fairly straightforward approach to adding support for Linux boards beyond RPi2 and RPi3.

 Q: How does it work?

-A: The stratux-setup script downloads, builds, and installs source code from the main (official) stratux repository and it sets up the necessary dhcp server using the same isc-dhcp-server binary as on the stratux image.
+A: The stratux-setup script downloads, builds, and installs source code from the official stratux git repository and it sets up the necessary dhcp server using the same isc-dhcp-server binary as on the stratux image.